 In Fiscal Year 2017, the District Council adopted legislation to increase the amount of paygo provided to support capital program needs as part of the FY 2018 Budget Support Act.
 Under this law, the amount of additional paygo funding for capital increases annually from a base year in 2020, until it eventually reaches a level equal to annual additions to total accumulated depreciation as reported in the District's Annual Comprehensive Financial Report.
-Over the 15-year period studied in this report, paygo transfers for capital, including those amounts dedicated to WMATA, would average approximately \$561 million annually.
-Total Infrastructure Investment and Jobs Act (IIJA) funds received amount to \$2.1 billion in aggregate between FY2024 and FY2026, an average of \$687 million per year.
-Given the substantially higher projected paygo funding and the full utilization of its borrowing capacity, coupled with significant federal funds, the District could fund all existing unmet capital needs and address all its deferred maintenance as early as 2033.
+Over the 15-year period studied in this report, paygo transfers for capital, including those amounts dedicated to WMATA, would average approximately \$525 million annually.
+Total funding received from the Infrastructure Investment and Jobs Act (IIJA) amounts to \$1.38 billion in aggregate in FY2025 and FY2026, an average of \$693 million per year.
+Given the substantially higher projected paygo funding and the full utilization of its borrowing capacity, coupled with significant federal funding, the District could fund all existing unmet capital needs and address all its deferred maintenance as early as 2033.

-Challenges
+Challenges and Risks

-The District faces several challenges in addressing its unmet capital needs within the timeline outlined in this plan.
-Several of these challenges are outside of the District's control, including the prospects of an economic recession, continuously elevated levels of inflation, persistently high interest rates due to tight monetary policy by the Federal Reserve, and a potential federal government shutdown that could disrupt the local economy.
-District-specific risks include continued high levels of remote work, especially amongst the federal workforce, an accelerated decline in federal employment and a stalled population recovery.
-Additionally, WMATA ridership and related revenues have significantly decreased which has impacted WMATA's ability to balance its budget and maintain current service levels.
-Requests for significant additional subsidies to support their operations, as well as recently proposed service reductions, could result in negative repercussions for the local economy.
-These challenges also could create the need to provide additional programs and services to impacted residents.
-As budgets become more constrained due to slower growth in revenues, the District will have to carefully balance its commitment to annually increase paygo funding levels with increasing needs for funding operational requirements.
+There is currently a great deal of uncertainty in both the national and local economic outlooks that could affect the District's ability to address its unmet capital needs within the timeline outlined in this plan.
+Although the Federal Reserve has recently eased its monetary policy with a reduction in interest rates, the prospect of an economic recession still exists.
+Additional risks include a cooling labor market, volatile levels or the resurfacing of inflation, slower than expected decrease in interest rates by the Federal Reserve, a potential federal government shutdown, and policy uncertainty related to the US national elections that could disrupt the local economy.
+District-specific risks affecting especially the office real estate market and property values include continued high or increased levels of remote work, an accelerated decline in federal employment, and stalled population recovery.
+Additionally, as WMATA faces a potential budgetary shortfall, possible service reductions could negatively affect ridership, and further decrease revenues, which could result in negative repercussions for the local economy.
+These challenges could also create the need to provide additional programs and services to impacted residents.
+As budgets become more constrained due to slower growth in revenues, the District will have to carefully balance its commitment to increase paygo funding levels annually with increasing needs for funding operational requirements to support residents.